 Bank Account

-All monies received are to be paid into a trust account at Barclays Bank Ltd, Crowborough, or other such bank as may be nominated by the Committee.
+All monies received are to be paid into a community account at Barclays Bank Ltd, Crowborough, or other such bank as may be nominated by the Committee.

 Cheques and BACs for the payment of all accounts shall be signed by the Treasurer or Chair (or any other members of the committee nominated by the Committee to be signatories) and payments are limited to £200 unless approved by the Committee.